bdeewang/bdeewang.github.io/_pages/ucsc-service.md

 <details class="callout-quarto tip">
     <summary class="callout-header">Project for Inmate Education</summary>
     <div class="callout-body">
-<p>I serve as a co-director for the <a href="https://www.physics.ucsc.edu/news-events/community-programs/index.html#:~:text=Project%20for%20Inmate%20Education%20Program%20(PIE)"><b>Project for Inmate Education (PIE)</b></a> since July 2023.
-We teach incarcerated persons courses on Pre-algebra, College algebra and Introduction to Astronomy at the Santa Cruz Main Jail.</p>
+<p>I served as a co-director for the <a href="https://www.physics.ucsc.edu/news-events/community-programs/index.html#:~:text=Project%20for%20Inmate%20Education%20Program%20(PIE)"><b>Project for Inmate Education (PIE)</b></a> from July 2023 to August 2025.
+At PIE, we teach incarcerated persons courses on Pre-algebra, College algebra and Introduction to Astronomy at the Santa Cruz Main Jail.</p>
     </div>
 </details>